 - Size of concrete pour in square metres;

 - Is concrete floor on ground level (drying from top)or upper levels drying from top and bottom);

 When drilling the hole, it needs to be numbered as per site map and for reporting purposes.
-After the plastic sleeve is inserted it is best to highlight this spot to help minimise damage over the next three days.
+After the plastic sleeve is inserted it is best to highlight this spot to help minimise damage over the next day.

-Three days later, measurements can be taken where again protection is required as sensors need to be inserted in the holes which can be as long as 1-2 hours if testing a large number of moisture points.
-Substantial information is required and reported per hole as per the Australian Standard / ASTM F2170-09 and any special request by the client.
+Twenty-four hours later, measurements can be taken where again protection is required as sensors need to be inserted in the holes which can be as long as 1-2 hours if testing a large number of moisture points.
+Substantial information is required and reported per hole as per the International Standard / ASTM F2170-18 and any special request by the client.

 Upon completion, report of results is formatted and sent to the client.
 Based upon such results, a level of water proofing may be required before the floor covering occurs.
 This particular job was a refurbishment where the RH readings varied between 74.8 to 83.0% on a pre-existing slab.